e2thex/coachingGreatBooksCourse/README.md

 Coaching is broken down into two categories coaching for performance and coaching for development.
 The [Coaching Habit](https://www.goodreads.com/book/show/29342515-the-coaching-habit) will teach us how to develop habits as well as develop coaching for performance skills.
 [Difficult Conversations](https://www.goodreads.com/book/show/774088.Difficult_Conversations?ref=nav_sb_ss_1_14) will be used to develop our coaching for performance skills.

 ## Overview
 This Course series consists of two 8-week courses reading and practicing the lessons from The Coaching Habit and Difficult Conversations.
 It involves a commitment of an hour a week of direct involvement, as well as, practicing during the participant's work and private engagements.
+The cohort will work with each other in each week's workshop as well as asynchronously throughout the week.

-## Weekly Meetng
+## Weekly Workshop
-Each week the group will meet for a 1-hour meeting with the following agenda:
+Each week the group will meet for a 1-hour workshop with the following agenda:

-### Meeting Agenda
+### Agenda
 * How did it go (25 mins)?

     Discuss how practicing the previous chapter went in the week, when we used it, whether it was effective, and what was challenging about practicing.